WCC position statement on nitrate neutral development

 All applications and proposed mitigation will still be assessed by the council on a case-by-case basis in consultation with Natural England.

-The council, together with other local authorities within the Solent catchment area, will continue to investigate a range of possible mitigation options, with a strong preference for schemes capable of delivering wider environmental benefits.
-Discussions will also continue with government agencies and the wastewater industry on addressing the sources of nitrate pollution
+The council, together with other local authorities within the Solent catchment area, will continue to consider and investigate mitigation opportunities whilst discussions will also continue with government agencies and the wastewater industry on addressing the sources of nitrate pollution.